dmitrinesterenko/cs294/README.md

 ### Introduction
-This is the Berkley Reinforcement learning class cs294 in the Spring of 2017 The course lectures and assignments are [here](http://rll.berkeley.edu/deeprlcourse/#lectures) The videos of the lectures are
+This is the Berkley Reinforcement learning class cs294 in the Fall of 2017 The course lectures and assignments are [here](http://rll.berkeley.edu/deeprlcourse/#lectures) The videos of the lectures are